Tuwaiq-Data-Science-Bootcamp-V2/Bootcamp-Project-3/README.md

 ## Objective
-The objective of our project to analyze and visualize data to give real insights for the villas in the regions of Riyadh and its neighborhoods in terms of average prices, views and services available in the villa  .
+The objective of our project to analyze and visualize data to give real insights for the villas in the regions of Riyadh and its neighborhoods in terms of average prices, views and services available in the villa.

 ## Dataset Overview: